 Emissions from road transport are associated with compounds previously added to leaded petrol.
 Consequently, the emissions of PCDD/F decrease in line with lead emissions from the Road Transport sector.

 Benzo[a]pyrene

-Figure 2-10 shows the time series of UK emissions of Benzo[a]pyrene (B[a]P).
-Emissions have declined significantly since 1990.
+Figure 2-10 shows the timeseries of UK emissions of Benzo[a]pyrene (B[a]P).
+Emissions have declined substantially since 1990.